LLazyEmail/markdown-to-email/README.md

 - Replacer v.0.4 working fine
 - Methods in package/* might be broken for some time
 - **Generator Module was moved out into https://github.com/LLazyEmail/generator-module**
+- **Replacer for React DOM right now is broken.
+I'm moving it out into https://github.com/LLazyEmail/_trying-lit**

 # Markdown to email template generator